carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 ~~~
 {: .output}

-(Noting that in a real example of this process in action,
-the new record would refer to what was entered at the command line to run
-`plot_precipitation_climatology.py`,
-as opposed to running `ipykernel_launcher.py` to run a notebook.)
+(i.e. This is the command that was run to launch the jupyter notebook we're using.)

 > ## Generate a log file
 >
 > In order to capture the complete provenance of the precipitation plot,
+> add a few lines of code to the end of the `main` function
-> modify `plot_precipitation_climatology.py` so that it
+> in `plot_precipitation_climatology.py` so that it:
+>
-> extracts the history attribute from the input files
-> and combines them with the new command line record,
+> 1. Extracts the history attribute from the input file and combines it with the current command line entry (using the `cmdprov.new_log` function)
-> in order to create a log file.
+> 2. Outputs a log file containing that information (using `cmdprov.write_log`; the file should have name as the plot, replacing .png with .txt)
 >
 > (Hint: The documentation for [cmdline-provenance](http://cmdline-provenance.readthedocs.io/en/latest/)
 > explains the process.)